AshkanRafiee/SimpleBrute/README.md

 ```bash
 python simplebrute.py
 ```
+Then Enter URL with the following syntax: https://example.com/

 You can also use your username and password list by replacing the default 'usernames.txt' and 'passwords.txt' files.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.